Never Too Far/Hero Medley: Composition

 "Never Too Far/Hero" is a mid-tempo ballad, drawing influence from pop and R&B music genres.
-The song was written and produced by Carey and Walter Afanasieff, Jimmy Jam and Terry Lewis and Randy Jackson, and was released as the lead single from her second compilation album, Greatest Hits (2001).
+The song was written and produced by Carey and Walter Afanasieff, Jimmy Jam and Terry Lewis and Randy Jackson.
 It incorporates music from several musical instruments, including the piano, guitar and organ.
 According to the sheet music published at Musicnotes.com by Alfred Music Publishing, the song is set in common time with a moderate tempo of 62 beats per minute.
 It is composed in the key of C major with Carey's vocal range spanning from the low-note of D3 to the high-note of A6.
 The song's chorus has a basic chord progression of Gsus2–G–G/F♯–Em7–G/D–C-G/B–Am7.
-In an interview with Fred Bronson, Carey described her original feelings towards the song, prior to its release as a single:

-One person could say that 'hero' is a schmaltzy piece of garbage, but another person can write to me a letter and say, 'I've considered committing suicide everyday of my life for the last ten years until I heard that song and I realized after all I can be my own hero.'
-And that, that's an unexplainable feeling, like I've done something with my life, y'know?...
-It meant something to someone.